ElFalch/friluft-night/README.md

 ## Home Page

-The index page is titled "home" and contains the a paginated list of published wild camping spots with images, author and time added information, aswell as links to more details.
+The index page is titled "home" and contains the a paginated list of published & approved wild camping spots with images, author and time added information, aswell as links to more details.

+Users can also edit their own posts using the same form as in the add post page, aswell as delete them.

+## Add Post

+The add post page is titled "recommend" and contains a form which allows users to add a post title, description and image.

-## Post Detail View
+## Post Detail

-Each post detail view contains the above information about each site, as well as a more detailed description, a list of reviews and a form for adding reviews (if user is signed in).
+Each post detail page contains the above information about each site, as well as a more detailed description, list of reviews and a form for adding reviews (if user is signed in), which must be approved by admin before being displayed to other users.

+Users can also edit their reviews and delete them.